svenluijten/forge-cli/README.md

 ```

 #### remove:wordpress
 Remove a WordPress project from the given site.
+You will need to confirm your action.

 ```bash
 $ forge delete:wordpress {serverId} {siteId}